isaacnmm/pestpolicy-hugo2XX/content/posts/macbook-pro-touch-bar-increases-productivity-in-music-making/index.md

 layout: post
 ---
 ****
 Hi Guys.
 I recently purchased MacBook Pro and I love its Touch bar - located above the keyboard.
-Also,�Apple released an update allowing the use of the touch bar (for some of the
+Also,Apple released an update allowing the use of the touch bar (for some of the
 [best Mac for music production](https://pestpolicy.com/best-mac-for-music-production/) )
 with the Logic Pro X.